Arranging a funeral

-How long will you keep their ashes?
+How long will you keep my loved ones ashes?

 We will collect your loved one’s ashes and return them to our Funeral Home within a couple of days of the service, when we will notify you that they are in our care.
 Ordinarily, we will look after these ashes for a maximum time period of three months from the date of the funeral.
 There can be exceptions to this, but they must be by specific arrangement or agreement.
 Thank you for your understanding in this matter.

 The person who signs the Funeral Director’s paperwork enters into a formal contract to pay for the funeral, so it’s important to understand who is paying for the funeral before you sign.
 If your loved one had a pre-paid funeral plan, the costs may already be taken care of.

 If not, the cost of the funeral is usually paid from the estate of the deceased, although it may be difficult to get access to the funds in time for the funeral.
 The bank holding the estate should release funds to pay for the funeral from the deceased’s account, if they are presented with an itemised account from the funeral director and a copy of the death certificate.

 If funds can’t be released in time, the family may need to fund the funeral and be reimbursed later.
 Family members could all contribute, or you may need to take out a loan to cover the cost until probate comes through.